arangodb/docs-hugo/site/content/3.10/develop/drivers/java/_index.md

 ## Async API

-From version 7.2, the driver provides a new asynchronous API.
+From version 7.2 onward, the driver provides a new asynchronous API.
 Unlike in version 6, the asynchronous API is based on the same underlying driver instance and therefore supports all the communication protocols and configurations of the synchronous API.
 The asynchronous API is accessible via `ArangoDB#async()`,